 One study that tested the potential of knitting to manage anxiety in eating disorders found that patients were able to reduce their feelings of anxiety when they were preoccupied when knitting.
 Specifically, 74% of participants reported that knitting was both calming and therapeutic.

 Engaging in a hobby that you already enjoy doing may be the type of effective treatment that you have been looking for.
-Some common hobbies that people have found to help ward off depression include listening to music, volunteering, keeping a gratitude journal, and playing with pets.
+Some common hobbies that people have found to help ward off anxiety and depression include listening to music, volunteering, keeping a gratitude journal, and playing with pets.

 Taking time to relax and engage in an enjoyable activity can help benefit your mental health.
 Hobbies help improve a person’s sense of identity, usefulness, and well-being, and eliminate feelings of worthlessness and self-doubt.

 16. Hobbies help keep you physically healthy.

 Engaging in a lifestyle of holistic wellness involves more than just eating healthy foods and exercising.
 It also includes doing the things you love.

 Studies have shown that engaging in leisure activities not only helps people be happier and less bored but is also a great way to increase one's productivity and even help people stay in shape.

 People are more likely to lose weight or stay fit when they take up a physical hobby, which can be both rewarding and fun.
 On the other hand, forcing yourself to exercise makes it seem like a chore, and often ends in quitting because it is not enjoyable.

 So, while you may not want to wake up at 5:00 am to walk on the treadmill for an hour, you may look forward to joining a kickball team after work, which can provide you with both physical exercise and some social interaction.